 What about the other two groups?
 They must mean something; otherwise they would not be consistent among the four lists in spite of other variation.
 And it seems that they do: the second group is the second most important group in terms of (positive) involvement in Jesus' ministry, as we can see from how many times they are all mentioned in the gospels, as shown in the chart.
 The third group includes those who have the least (positive) involvement in Jesus' ministry.
-James son of Alphaeus and Simon the Zealot are never mentioned at all outside the lists, and Judas son of James is only mentioned once, in Jn.
+James son of Alphaeus and Simon the Zealot are never mentioned at all outside the lists (but see the discussion under Other Possible Identifications below), and Judas son of James is only mentioned once, in Jn.
 14:22, as "Judas (not Iscariot)".